lixiang90/formalmath/README.md

 A port for [metamath](https://us.metamath.org) and `set.mm`.
 The language `metamath` is a math proof verifying language.
 And, `set.mm` is its main database of theorems, based on the classical ZFC axiom system.

-`MObject` is the basic class.
-Any `MObject` have a label.
+`MObject` is the basic type Any `MObject` have a label.
 Some of them have short_code or metamath_code.
 The label system is unique (if you create a new MObject with the same label with existing one, the program will raise ValueError).
 So does the short_code and metamath_code.

- `Constant` is the class of constants, corresponding to $c statements in metamath.
+ `Constant` is the type of constants, corresponding to $c statements in metamath.

-`Variable` is the class of variables, corresponding to $v statements in metamath.
+`Variable` is the type of variables, corresponding to $v statements in metamath.

-`Formula` is the base class of formulas, corresponding to wff in metamath and set.mm.
+`Formula` is the base type of formulas, corresponding to wff in metamath and set.mm.

-`FormulaVariable` is the class of formula with only one symbol.
+`FormulaConstant` are Constant objects that are also Formulas.

+`FormulaVariable` are Variable objects that are also Formulas.

+`ClassType` is the base type of classes, corresponding to class in metamath and set.mm.

+`ClassConstant` are Constant objects that are also `ClassType` objects.

+`ClassVariable` are Variable objects that are also `ClassType` objects.

+`Template` are base type of templates.
+A template can generate new formula or class out of old.

-`FormulaTemplate` is the class of templates that generate new formula out of old formulas and other symbols.
+`FormulaTemplate` denote templates that generate new formula out of old formulas and other symbols.

+`ClassTemplate` denote templates that generate new `ClassType` objects out of old `ClassType` objects and other symbols.

+`SetVariable` denote `setvar` notation in metamath and set.mm.

 The port of other concepts in metamath and set.mm is a work in process.